particle-iot/docs/src/content/datasheets/mesh/xenon-datasheet.md

 ### SWD

 The Xenon has a dedicated 10 pin debug connector that exposes the SWD interface of the nRF5280.
-This interface can be used to debug your code or reprogram your Xenon bootloader, device OS, or the user firmware using any standard SWD tools including out Mesh Debugger.
+This interface can be used to debug your code or reprogram your Xenon bootloader, device OS, or the user firmware using any standard SWD tools including our Mesh Debugger.

 <div align=center><img src="/assets/images/xenon/swd-connector-pinout.png" ></div>